haileytapia/portfolio/DiscordUserGuide.md

 ### Create an account

+You must have an account to use Discord.

 Once you've created an account, either continue with this guide using Discord in your web browser or follow the steps below to [download Discord](#download-discord) for your desktop or mobile device.

 ### Download Discord